Trash and Recycling

 Other curbside recycling tips

-- Please rinse out containers, but be sure all liquids are drained from containers before placing in recycling bins.
+- Please rinse out containers, but be sure all liquids are drained from containers and all food residue before placing in recycling bins.

-- Labels can be left on the containers.
-Lids can be recycled in the bin, but please take them off the containers.
+- Labels and lids can be left on the containers.
 Flatten cardboard boxes or cut them to fit into the recycling container.

 The Green Bin